ringerc/postupload/README-DEPLOY.txt

 the web profile installer.
 If you get the wrong one, you can use the update tool once Glassfish is installed to add the full profile packages.

+For testing, you can simply use the graphical Glassfish installer and run Glassfish on your laptop/workstation.
+For production, I STRONGLY recommend that you run a production Glassfish instance in an isolated user account on your server, like you should any other service that doesn't require root.
+This requires the creation of a suitable startup script for your server, but just to get started on a Linux box you can:

+	sudo -i
+	mkdir -p /opt
+	cd /opt
+	unzip /path/to/glassfish-3.1.zip
+	adduser -s glassfish -d /opt/glassfish3
+	chown -R glassfish /opt/glassfish3
+	chmod -R go-rwx /opt/glassfish3
+	sudo su -c "/opt/glassfish3/bin/asadmin start-domain domain1" glassfish

+You may need to "export JAVA_HOME=/path/to/your/java" before starting Glassfish if your system doesn't have java on the PATH or a JAVA_HOME set by default.

 COMPILING POSTUPLOAD